rabhw/rsyncwrapper/README.md

 An async wrapper to the rsync command line utility for Node.js.

+Modified to fix compatibility with our build environment.

 ### Prerequisites

 A reasonably modern version of rsync (>=2.6.9) in your PATH.